paenian/PrintShift/docs/_portfolio/Bill-of-Materials.md

 Generally, installing these I would include the 5v buck converter to run a raspberry pi - although using wire nuts to attach means it's easy to add later.

 A lot of these parts (wire nuts, crimp lugs, getting power for the motor in the first place) could be substituted out as desired; I chose them as the easiest to install reliably.

+### Belt Material
+The Kapton and various tapes used for the belt.
+I treat tapes as '1 roll per printer' so they add a little more to the BoM than I would like... but it's better to be expansive I think.

 ### Raspberry Pi